0z0nee/ngl/doc/learn/[06] Interaction.md

 ## [6.3] I/O

-I/O is represented by read/write operations on a ngl:storage
+I/O is represented by read/write operations on a ngl:storage:

 ```
 ngl:project program